-Snapshots in Qumulo's system are efficient, performant, and scalable (to 40k or more).
+Snapshots in Qumulo's file data platform are efficient, performant, and scalable (to 40k or more).

-Snapshot replication enables built-in, petabyte-scale backup for any Qumulo system, no matter where it's located.
+Snapshot replication enables built-in, petabyte-scale backup for any Qumulo file data platform, no matter where it's located.

-Replication enables any Qumulo system to copy, move, or sync data to any other Qumulo system (from on-prem to cloud, cloud region to cloud region, or across clouds).
+Replication enables any Qumulo file data platform to copy, move, or sync data to any other Qumulo file data platform (from on-prem to cloud, cloud region to cloud region, or across clouds).

-Quotas in Qumulo are real-time and do not require lengthy file system enumerations (aka "tree walks") to take effect.
+Quotas in Qumulo are real-time and do not require lengthy data platform enumerations (aka "tree walks") to take effect.